-P. juliflora commonly known as mesquite, vilayti babul, vilayti kikar belongs to family leguminosae sub family (mimosoidae).
+P. juliflora commonly known as mesquite, vilayti babul, vilaytikikar belongs to family leguminosae sub family (mimosoidae).
 P. juliflora is often quoted as native to the Caribbean where it is found often in coastal areas, but several authors have suggested that it was introduced possibly with the arrival of the first human settlers from Venezuela (circa 0-1000 AD).
 It is a large shrub to a small evergreen tree.
 Usually tree attains a height of 9-12m and a girth of 90cm.
 Under favorable conditions the tree attains a height of 18m.
-If repeatedly coppiced from ground level it maintains as a multistemmed shrub of 3-4m in height [1].
-Wood is chunked or chipped and sold as a special wood or charcoal for barbeques in the USA and in Australia and found to have strong resistance, considerably stronger than that of teak (Tectona grandis), particularly when dry [2].
-Bark of the tree exudes gum that forms adhesive mucilage and can be used as an emulsifying agent.
-From ethnobotanic viewpoint, it shows medicinal properties in particular for treating pharyngeal ailments, dysentery and to strength teeth.
-Fruit is indehiscent pods that are of high nutritive value as a fodder and food crop.
-Leaves possess many antibacterial and medicinal properties.
+If repeatedly coppiced from ground level it maintains as a multistemmed shrub of 3-4m in height.
+Plant thrives well under hot dry climate with mild winter and scanty rainfall.
+The optimum absolute maximum shade temperature required by the plant is between 40.5-45.5°C and the mean annual rainfall requirement is 150-750mm.
+It can tolerate pH upto 11.5 [1].
+Prosopis wood is moderately heavy with specific gravity 0.83 to 0.88 air dry and 0.781 oven dry.
+The wood weighs about 800kg/m3 and is chunked or chipped and sold as a special wood or charcoal for barbeques in the USA and in Australia and found to have strong resistance, considerably stronger than that of teak (Tectonagrandis), particularly when dry [2].Bark of the tree exudes gum that forms adhesive mucilage and can be used as an emulsifying agent.
+The gum is also used as an adulterant and substitute of gum arabic and proves to be an excellent source of sugar.
+From ethno-botanic viewpoint, it shows medicinal properties in particular for treating pharyngeal ailments, dysentery and to strength teeth.
+The average annual gum yield from a mature P. juliflora tree was estimated to be 1 kg/tree/yr, with a range of 0.25-2.5 kg/ tree/yr[1].